HoK-matic/fermpi/README.md

     the heater is switched off.
 This mode can be used e.g. for the mashing process.

-The controller will be managed by a browser based user interface (under development).
+The controller can be managed by a browser based user interface (see the nstallation instructions below).

 Copyright (©) 2018 Holger Kupke.
 All rights reserved.